Pantheon-Labs/Jiter-Docs/docs/quotas-and-limits.md

 ### Creating Cron Jobs

-You can create up to 3 cron jobs per organization, for a total of 15 cron jobs per account.
+You can create up to 3 cron jobs per organization